Marco-Puig/opennote/README.md

 Node.js (LTS Recommended), VSCode, GIT.

 ### `npm install`
-Once you have the project download, make sure to install all the needed node packages.
+Once you have the project cloned, make sure to install all the needed node packages.

 ### `npm start`